cedrickring/kbuild/README.md

 ### Google Cloud Storage

-If you want to use the Google Cloud Storage to store your build context, you just have to pass `gcs` as the first argument to kbuild, and specify the `--bucket` to use.
+If you want to use the Google Cloud Storage to store your build context, you have to pass `gcs` as the first argument to kbuild and specify the `--bucket` to use.

 Example: `kbuild -t image:tag --bucket mybucket gcs`

+You might need to create [a service account key](https://console.cloud.google.com/apis/credentials/serviceaccountkey) and store the path to the `service-account.json` in the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

 ### How does kbuild work?

-In order to use the local context, the context needs to be tar-ed, copied to an Init Container, which shares an empty volume with the Kaniko container, and extracted in the empty volume.
+In order to use the local context, the context needs to be tar-ed, copied to an Init Container, which shares an empty volume with the Kaniko container, and extracted in the empty volume (only for local context).

 ### Limitations